shahinaca/Teacher-Directory-App/README.md

 •	open your command line and type

-- To install all pip packages
+  To install all pip packages

 	pip install -r requirements.txt

-- To install django
+  To install django

 	pip install django

-- if you are not copying migration file , type following commands.
+  If you are not copying migration file , type following commands.

 	python manage.py makemigrations

 	python manage.py migrate

-- if you are not using existing db, create super user.
+  If you are not using existing db, create super user.

 	python manage.py createsuperuser

-- Finally run the project ..
+  Finally run the project ..

 	python manage.py runserver